-In addition to these requirements, any proposed uses, developments and/or management practices must conform to the public purpose for the dedicated or reserved lands, and any particular policies of the Department of Planning, Industry & Environment, Crown Lands Division's, regarding Crown reserves that may exist at the time.
+Section 3.23(6) of the CLM Act requires that council managers adopt a PoM for any Crown reserve for which it is the appointed Crown land manager for all land that is classified as 'community' land under the LG Act.
+All POMs must be developed in accordance with the public exhibition requirements of the LG Act.
+In addition, any proposed uses, development and/or management practices must conform to the public purpose for the dedicated or reserved lands, and any particular policies of the Crown Lands Division of the Department of Planning & Environment, regarding Crown reserves that may exist at the time.